-In the right hands, a winery can be far more than simply a functional center for processing grapes and producing wine.
+In the right hands, a winery can be far more than merely a functional center for processing grapes and producing wine.
 After all, making great wine is as much an art form as a science – so why shouldn’t a winery reflect the inherent beauty of wine-making?
-The world’s greatest architects, from Sir Norman Foster to Frank Gehry have created some of the most incredible winery buildings in locations as diverse as Napa Valley, Rioja, and Tuscany.
-Italy in particular, despite the country’s long-standing association with a wine tradition of farmhouses and stone cellars, boasts many fine design wineries that lead the way in cutting edge, an integrated design where the landscape and buildings merge as one.
+The world’s greatest architects, from Sir Norman Foster to Frank Gehry, have created some of the most incredible winery buildings in locations as diverse as Napa Valley, Rioja, and Tuscany.
+Italy, in particular, despite the country’s long-standing association with a wine tradition of farmhouses and stone cellars, boasts many excellent design wineries that lead the way in cutting edge integrated design where the landscape and buildings merge as one.
 So from the new, shiny Tuscan cellars of Antinori to the famous Ceretto ‘Cube”, we’ve selected seven unique wineries in Italy that represent the very best in winery design.

 One of Tuscany’s most historical and legendary wine estates, Antinori embraced modernity with the opening of its new winery and visitor center in 2013.
 Not only a masterpiece of design, but the center also heralded a new era for the 600 plus year-old wine estate as its cellar doors were to be opened to the public for the first time.
-The family wanted to lead by example in embracing wine tourism in Tuscany – located just 20 minutes outside of Florence and 30 minutes from Siena, the Cantina is a must-see attraction for wine tourists to the region.
+The family wanted to lead by example in embracing wine tourism in Tuscany – located just 20 minutes outside of Florence, and 30 minutes from Siena, the Cantina is a must-see attraction for wine tourists to the region.

 Set amongst olive groves, vineyards and oak trees, cleverly hidden from view by the Chianti vines, the Cantina seemingly blends into the rolling hills of Tuscany, with a uniquely designed earthen roof that permits the vines to climb in their natural state to its peak.
 Moreover, there is a fantastic museum, charting the Antinori family’s course through wine and a superlative restaurant to satisfy even the most critical of gourmets.
 And of course, plenty of opportunities to stock up on delectable wines before you leave!

 Ceretto – The Cube